 - A per-minute charge.
 This approach requires charging a per-minute fee to patients for consultation with a doctor.

 The majority of current development trends can be of advantage to telehealth software development.
 Artificial intelligence, the Internet of Things, Big Data, and others will contribute to better delivery of healthcare services.
 Let’s discuss the most demanded technology solutions in brief.

 Artificial intelligence.
 AI-based chatbots are made to deliver care to patients fast.
 They can consult patients on their symptoms and transmit the record to their doctors for setting up a treatment plan if needed.
 Besides, chatbots can answer questions concerning physician's schedules, competency, and more.
-Research claims that hospitals that apply AI-based apps can save about $150 billion each year.
+Accenture report claims that hospitals that apply AI-based apps can save about $150 billion each year.

 Our extensive guide on the role of IoT in Healthcare covers some great use cases of smart solutions for medical industry.
 Check it out!

 The core purpose of telemedicine software development is to create a suitable environment for physicians-patients relationships.
 Commonly, telehealth software solutions can be divided into four types:

 - On-demand urgent care.
 Emergency care gains from digitalization the most.
 According to McKinsey analysis, conducted in July 2021, about 20% of emergency care given in healthcare facilities can be provided online.
 To create a custom telemedicine app of this type, you’ll need to add video and audio support, Google calendar, schedule-related features, document management, and integrate the EHR system.